 We also were not able to get to it in Google Chrome… (check notes at the end).
 Also for more info on editing your Hosts file, check out The Geek’s article on how to create a shortcut to quickly edit your Hosts file.

-In Ubuntu 10.04 and most Linux distro’s you can edit the hosts file directly in the terminal.
-You can use your favorite editor or even open your favorite GUI text editor.
-For this example we will use VIM.
-Like Windows 7, Ubuntu’s hosts file is located in the /etc/ folder, though here it is in the root of the drive.
-In order to edit the file you will need to open it as root which is why we use sudo here.
+In Ubuntu (and most Linux distributions) you can edit the hosts file directly in the Terminal.
+You can use your favorite command-line editor or your favorite GUI text editor.
+For this example we will use Vim, since it is one of the traditional text editors in Linux.
+Like Windows, Ubuntu’s hosts file is located in the /etc/ folder, though here it is in the root of the drive.
+The hosts file is protected, and your regular user account will not be able to edit it.

 Now that it is open we can edit it to redirect Facebook into nothing.
-You will notice that with Ubuntu there is also a section for IP6.
-For most needs you will only need to edit it the top section and ignore the IP6.
+You will notice that with Ubuntu there is also a section for IPv6.

 In macOS, accessing the hosts file is very similar to Ubuntu.
-Begin in terminal and use your favorite editor, even is you wish to call a GUI text editor, it is easier to do so from terminal.
+Begin in terminal and use your favorite editor — it could even be a GUI-based text editor if you wish, but it is easier to use a command-line editor from the Terminal.

-The file will look a bit more like Windows, only with a little less explanation.
-Again we are going to redirect Facebook.
+The file will look a lot like the hosts file found in Windows and Linux.
+Again we are going to redirect Facebook to 0.0.0.0.

 This should get you started in understanding the Hosts file and how it can help protect your computer.
-You can use it to block sites that you don’t want a PC to be able to access.
-If you have more suggestions for any of the operating systems we coved, then leave a comment and let us know!
+Under the right circumstances, you can use it to block sites that you don’t want a PC to be able to access.

 - › Use a Free Tool to Edit, Delete, or Restore the Default Hosts File in Windows